-Arcadis works with cities to give them a competitive edge and improve quality of life for their residents, visitors and businesses by building programs that expand resiliency, encourage regeneration, and maximize mobility.
+Arcadis works with cities to give them a competitive edge and improve quality of life for their residents, visitors and businesses by building programs that expand resiliency,

-More information in our sustainable cities report:
+More information in our sustainable cities report: click here

-click here

 Arcadis works with its clients on eradicating the causes of climate change through mitigation programs.
-We also assist communities with strategies to adapt to its dangerous effects.

-Additionally, we share our experience and leadership to co-create frameworks and guidance to combat climate change through policy advocacy.
+We also assist communities with Additionally, we share our experience and leadership to co-create frameworks and guidance to combat climate change through policy advocacy.

-For more information on Arcadis' climate adaptation capabilities: click here
+For more information on Arcadis' climate click here